NootanR/Cquizgame/README.md

 # Cquizgame
-A simple mini project for C and C++ and graphics and sound added.
+A simple mini project for C and C++ created on entering the department, The special feature of project:-
+->Modifying the inbilut questions.
+->Graphics added.
+->Sound added.